Reuvers scores 22 to lead Wisconsin past Illinois 72-60

-CHAMPAIGN, Ill. — With All-American Ethan Happ on the bench with foul trouble, Nate Reuvers stepped up, scoring a game-high 22 points and grabbing 10 rebounds to lead Wisconsin past Illinois 72-60 on Wednesday night.
+CHAMPAIGN, Ill. — Nate Reuvers scored a game-high 22 points and grabbed 10 rebounds and Wisconsin beat Illinois 72-60 on Wednesday night.

-It was the sophomore's first career double-double, and it couldn't have come at a more opportune time for the Badgers.

-"Just watching a guy like Ethan play all year has really helped me better my game," he said.
-"I've learned a lot from him."

-The Badgers uncharacteristically turned the ball over five times in the first three minutes of the game, although the Illini were only able to convert one field goal during that time.
-Wisconsin turned the ball over 17 times in the game, compared to 10 for Illinois.
+The Badgers uncharacteristically turned the ball over five times in the first 3 minutes of the game, although the Illini were only able to convert one field goal during that time.

-"It certainly wasn't easy for us.
-Everyone knows winning on the road isn't easy in this conference," Wisconsin coach Greg Gard said.
-"I guess that's why they call it winning ugly."

-Neither team led by more than seven points until late in the game when Wisconsin began to pull away.
-The Illini went cold late in the game, going 0-6 from the field and allowing the Badgers to pull ahead.
-Wisconsin took its largest lead of the game 58-50 and finished on a 7-2 run for the win.

-At the end of the first half and Happ on the bench with two fouls, Illinois went on an 8-0 run to tie the game at 30.
+At the end of the half and Happ on the bench with two fouls, Illinois went on an 8-0 run to tie the game at 30.
 With a second left in the half, Trice heaved a shot from the top of the key and was fouled by Andres Feliz.
-Trice sank both shots with one-tenth of a second on the clock to give Wisconsin a 32-30 lead at the half.
+Trice sank both shots with a tenth of a second on the clock to give Wisconsin a 32-30 lead at the midway point.

 THE BIG PICTURE